wongwlb/CFAJune2018/Ethics_Reading2.md

 [![Mark CFA: 4.
 CFA Level 1 Ethics Reading 2 LOS a](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://www.youtube.com/watch?v=qyl7df1Q2QI&index=6&list=PLM9WI-4yn8BLZ8PXrjSj-gRwBmX-S3uum)

 ***
-LOS a - Explain ethics

-LOS b - Describe the role of a code of ethics in defining a profession
+LOS a - Describe the structure of the Professional Conduct Program & process for enforcement of Code and Standards

-LOS c - Identify challenges to ethical behavior

-LOS d - Describe the importance of ethical conduct in the investment industry
+LOS b - State the 6 componenets of the Code of Ethics and 7 Standards of Professional Conduct

-LOS e - Distinguish between ethical and legal standards
+LOS c - Explain ethical responsibilities required by Code and Standards

-LOS f - Describe and apply a framework for ethical decision making
 ***

-## LOSa - Explain ethics
+## LOSa - Describe Professional Conduct Program

-### Definition of Ethics: Encompasses a set of moral principles and rules of conduct that provide guidance for our behaviours
+### All members & candidates (m/c) are required to comply with the Code & Standards (C/S)
-#### 1. Moral/ethical principles
+#### 1. CFA Board of Governors
-- Beliefs regarding what is good, acceptable or obligatory behavior and what is bad, unacceptable or forbidden behaviour (may be individual as well as shared beliefs regarding standards of behavior expected or required)
+- who oversee (2) and (3) below, both of which are responsible for the enforcement of the (C/S)
-#### 2. Ethical conduct
+#### 2. Professional Conduct Program
-- Behavior that follows moral principles
-- Balances self-interest with direct/indirect consequences of behavior on others (e.g. Honesty, fairness or justice, diligence, respect for the rights of others)
-#### 3. Code of ethics
+#### 3. Disciplinary Review
-- A codified guide that communicates an organization's/profession's expectations regarding member behavior
-#### 4. Standards of conduct
-- Established benchmarks that clarify or enhance a group's code of ethics (e.g. minimally acceptable behavior)
-#### 5. Violations
-- Can harm the community's reputation both externally and internally
-- To protect innocent members (limit potential harm), violations are investigated (e.g. repair damage, discipline violator, revoke membership)
+- Made up of volunteers (CFA charterholders)

 * * *
 ## LOS b - Describe the role of a code of ethics in defining a profession